ErenPy/ESports-Internet-Relationship/README.md

 This repository is created for sharing the results, and techniques of my analysis for esports success association with internet infrastructure.

 ## Data
-This project merges covers internet data between 2019-2024
+This project covers internet data between 2019-2024

 - Country
 - Latency